absinthe-graphql/absinthe/guides/tutorial/query-arguments.md

 end
 ```

-Now lets use the argument in our resolver.
+Now let's use the argument in our resolver.
 In `blog_web/resolvers/accounts.ex`:

 ```elixir
 defmodule BlogWeb.Resolvers.Accounts do